-I am a Ramon y Cajal Researcher in the Faculty of Philosophy at the University of Barcelona.
+I am a Ramon y Cajal Researcher in the Department of Philosophy at the University of Barcelona.
 Before this, I was an Assistant and then Associate Professor in the Department of Philosophy at the University of Manitoba.

 My areas of specialization are Philosophy of Mind and Language, and Philosophy of Gender, Race and Sexuality, and I also have interests in Metaphysics, Epistemology, and Feminist Philosophy broadly conceived.
 You can find more about my publications and research plans here and here.